A cross graphic + next to ministry titles indicates YOUTH participation is welcomed and encouraged.

-Volunteers are needed at the Habitat for Humanity+ – Habitat for Humanity builds or renovates homes for qualifying low-income families.
-Volunteers are needed during weekday hours, Mon.-Fri., for ongoing Habitat projects; this is a great ministry for retirees or those who have a flexible schedule.
+Volunteers are needed at the Habitat for Humanity location (1702 Moseley Street) during weekday hours, Monday-Friday; this is a great ministry for retirees or those who have a flexible schedule.
 Occasional weekend projects may also be available.
 Skills needed include carpentry, landscaping, painting, cleanup, or general labor.
-The time commitment varies depending on your schedule and project needs.
+The time commitment varies depending on your availability and project needs.
 Youth volunteers (middle school age and older) are welcome with adult supervision for weekend projects.

-Backpack Ministry – This ministry provides weekend packs of food for children in need at Hagar Preschool.
+This ministry provides weekend packs of food for children in need at Hagar Preschool.
 Volunteers serve on a rotating basis to bag the food (in the Parish Office) and deliver it to the preschool.
-The time commitment is approximately one hour every 12 weeks; *new volunteers will be contacted in August of 2021 for the 2021-2022 school year.
+Time commitment: approximately 1 hour every 12 weeks; *new volunteers will be contacted in August of 2021 for the 2021-2022 school year.

-Prayer Shawl Ministry – This ministry welcomes volunteers who crochet, knit, weave, or sew and who are willing to share their talents and resources to create shawls, which are provided to those in need of comfort during an illness or loss.
+This ministry welcomes those who are willing to share their talents and resources to crochet, knit, weave, or sew shawls which are provided to those in need of comfort during an illness or loss.
 Instruction is available.
 The time commitment varies depending on your love for creating shawls!

 Contact: Donna Murphy – 270-683-6525 – [email protected]

-Community Garden+ – Our Community Garden (7th and Cedar Streets) provides produce for our local community each summer.
-Volunteers are needed for planning, preparing and planting, weeding, and continued care.
-Green thumbs are needed!
+Our Community Garden (7th and Cedar Streets) provides produce for our local community each summer.
+Volunteer gardeners are needed for preparing, planting, weeding, and continued care of their assigned garden box.
 Youth are welcome with adult supervision.
-A coordinator is needed for planning, communicating with volunteers, and overseeing the garden.

 Contact: Gene Lyon – 270-684-3358 – [email protected]